swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 4.6.
 Patient Follow-up Forms
 ***********************************

-..
-NEED TO CHECK THIS CHAPTER AGAIN, THE NUMBERING OF THE SECTIONS

 .. iamge:: BL7.png

 All events that occour after re-perfusion respectively from the first day after the last follow-up including the day of the actual follow-up are registered in the corresponding follow-up period.